Learning-based Multiuser Beamforming for Holographic MIMO~Systems: Introduction

-With the development of deep learning, graph neural networks (GNNs) have attracted great attention for learning traditional beamforming policies~\cite{Understanding_the_04, MDGNN, Graph_neural_03}.
-By leveraging the properties of permutation equivariance (PE) and permutation invariance (PI), which are commonly found in traditional beamforming policies, GNNs can achieve near-optimal performance with very low training complexity~\cite{Understanding_the_04,MDGNN}.
-In HMIMO, the optimal beamforming policy satisfies the PE property along multiple dimensions.
-In~\cite{Graph_neural_03}, HMIMO beamforming was learned indirectly: a GNN first learns a fully digital beamformer, which is then decomposed into digital and holographic beamformers via an iterative algorithm.
-This method exploited the PE property only along the user dimension, and the iterative decomposition incurred high computational cost.
-A approach to capture PE properties in all dimensions is to design a multi-dimensional GNN by extending the GNN’s inputs and outputs to multi-dimensional representations~\cite{MDGNN}.
-However, the increased input–output dimensionality leads to larger model sizes and substantial training complexity.
+Learning-based beamforming offers a low-latency alternative to iterative AO by replacing repeated optimization with a fixed-depth inference pass.
+Graph neural networks (GNNs) are particularly suitable for this purpose because they can exploit permutation equivariance (PE) and permutation invariance (PI), which commonly arise in beamforming policies~\cite{Understanding_the_04,MDGNN}.
+In HMIMO systems, the optimal beamforming policy exhibits PE properties across multiple dimensions.
+Existing PE-based designs mainly follow two routes.
+One route uses high-dimensional input and output representations to capture multi-dimensional PE properties~\cite{MDGNN}, but this increases model size and training complexity.
+The other route simplifies the network by exploiting PE only along partial dimensions~\cite{Graph_neural_03}, which does not fully match the PE properties of the optimal HMIMO beamforming policy.

-To fully exploit the PE properties while reducing the training complexity, in this paper, we first transform the beamforming optimization problem by combining the phase pattern (i.e., the phase distribution across the holographic surface) and the digital beamformer into a single equivalent beamformer.
-This transformation can reduce the input-output dimensionality of the GNN but introduce a constraint on the admissible space of the equivalent beamformer.
-To handle this constraint together with the transmit-power constraint, we propose a novel network architecture composed of a gradient-based GNN (GGNN) followed by two cascaded projection modules.
-The proposed GGNN learns the holographic and equivalent beamformer, while the projection modules recover the digital beamformer from the learned equivalent beamformer and enforce the power constraint.
-Simulation results show that the proposed method achieves higher SE with significantly shorter inference latency than the iterative algorithm and exhibits better generalization than other learning-based baselines.
+To resolve this performance-complexity tradeoff, we first reformulate the beamforming optimization problem by combining the phase pattern (i.e., the phase distribution across the holographic surface) and the digital beamformer into a single equivalent beamformer.
+This reformulation removes the RF-chain dimension from the network output, but it also imposes a column-space constraint on the equivalent beamformer.
+To handle this constraint together with the transmit-power constraint, we propose a network architecture composed of a gradient-based GNN (GGNN) followed by two cascaded projection modules.
+Different from existing gradient-inspired GNNs that typically update a single beamforming variable~\cite{Gradient_GNN}, the proposed GGNN is tailored to the coupled updates of the holographic and equivalent beamformers.
+The two projection modules then enforce the column-space constraint and the transmit-power constraint, respectively.
+Simulation results show that the proposed method achieves higher SE with significantly shorter inference latency than the AO algorithm and exhibits better generalization than other learning-based~baselines.